monicakr1/DH110/README.md

 | --- | --- | ---
 | Visibility of System Status |  3- Text changes color when hovering.
 Content is not dated | Site can include dates of articles or indicate when last updated
 | Match between System & Real World | 1- Social media icons blend in with menu  | Users will be able to quickly and identify social media icons from rest of menu if colored or not as linear with text menu options
-User Control & Freedom |
+User Control & Freedom | 3- No option is offered to cancel or return when attempting to leave the subscribe page.
+Also no feature is offered to return to previous article when proceeding to next | Support user features to undo and redo
 Consistency & Standards | Some menu options create submenus while others do not Recognition > Recall | 3- When selecting another article from the options offered on the right the previous article is nowhere to be found making it difficult to retrace that information | A carousel option for these options that display in order may be helpful
 Error Prevention | 1- When trying to subscribe user is not informed of issue until after submission.
 User than is presented with more information to fill out rather the option to submit just an email address | Ensure the experience in subscribing is uniform across the board